Strobesstrobes

 What are the most common network misconfigurations?

 The repeat offenders are default or weak credentials, default SNMP community strings, SMB signing not being required, LLMNR and NBT-NS left enabled, flat networks without segmentation, and exposed management interfaces like IPMI and switch admin panels.
-Most internal pentests find several of these.
+Most internal pentests find several of these on the same engagement.

 How do attackers exploit default SNMP communities?

-Attackers query devices with common community strings like 'public' and 'private' using snmpwalk or onesixtyone.
-A read-only community often exposes full device configurations, routing tables, ARP caches, and sometimes credentials in cleartext, giving an attacker a detailed map of the network.
+Attackers query devices with common community strings like public and private using snmpwalk or onesixtyone.
+A read-only community often exposes full device configurations, routing tables, ARP caches, and sometimes credentials in cleartext, giving an attacker a detailed network map.
 SNMPv3 with authentication and encryption fixes it.

 Why is network segmentation important?

 Segmentation limits how far an attacker can move after compromising a single host.
 On a flat network, one phished workstation can reach domain controllers, hypervisors, and management interfaces directly.
-Isolating user, server, and management VLANs with ACLs and jump hosts dramatically reduces the blast radius of any compromise.
+Isolating user, server, and management VLANs with ACLs and jump hosts dramatically reduces the blast radius of any compromise, and you should test reachability rather than trust the VLAN labels.

 How do you find network misconfigurations?